Faith-Based Travelers

 While You’re There

-Remember, you are subject to the laws and justice system of the countries you are visiting.
+Remember, you are subject to the laws and justice system of the country you are in.

-Many countries have laws that restrict religious expression.
+Countries have different laws.
+Many restrict religious expression.
 These may include restrictions on:

 • wearing religious attire or symbols,